Hey Porsche

 "Hey Porsche" is a song by American rapper Nelly, released as the lead single from his seventh studio album M.O.
 (2013).
 The song's music video, directed by Ethan Lader and featuring a vintage Porsche 356A convertible, was released on March 1, 2013.
-The song has peaked at number forty-two on the Billboard Hot 100.
-Internationally, "Hey Porsche" peaked within the top ten of the charts in Australia, Austria, Ireland, New Zealand and the United Kingdom.
+"Hey Porsche" peaked at number 42 on the Billboard Hot 100.
+Outside of the United States, "Hey Porsche" peaked within the top ten of the charts in Australia, Austria, Ireland, New Zealand, and the United Kingdom.

 Critical reception

 Robert Copsey of Digital Spy gave the song a negative review, stating: